bcgov/aqwarnings_shiny/instructions.md

-# Issue and publish an Air Quality Warning - Wildfire smoke
+# Issue an Air Quality Warning - Wildfire smoke

-Before you begin, you should have access to the [Wildfire channel](https://teams.microsoft.com/l/channel/19%3Adbcd68403ff248a5b85d86b3c0f2edfb%40thread.tacv2/Wildfire?groupId=08b39b07-19dc-4340-9e31-ecea7c416570&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc) in Microsoft Teams, your username and password for [ShinyApps.io](login.shinyapps.io) and [GitHub](github.com).
+Before you begin, you should have access to:
+- the [Wildfire channel](https://teams.microsoft.com/l/channel/19%3Adbcd68403ff248a5b85d86b3c0f2edfb%40thread.tacv2/Wildfire?groupId=08b39b07-19dc-4340-9e31-ecea7c416570&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc) in Microsoft Teams,
+- username and password for [ShinyApps.io](login.shinyapps.io), and
+- be added to the [GitHub](github.com) `bcgov` organization.

 Speak to Gail Roth, Sakshi Jain, or Donna Haga for any access and onboarding questions.

-## Issue warnings (using ShinyApps.io)
+## Issue warnings using ShinyApps.io

-Once you are ready to **issue** an air quality warning here are the steps:
+Here are the steps to **issue** an air quality warning:

-1. Go to the AQ Warnings ShinyApp: https://bcgov-env.shinyapps.io/aqwarnings_shiny/
+1. Login to the AQ Warnings ShinyApp: https://bcgov-env.shinyapps.io/aqwarnings_shiny/
-    - Select “Login”
+    - You will see a message "Authorization Required.
+Access to this content is restricted."
-    - Use the username and password you have been provided.
+    - Select “Login”, enter the username and password you have been provided
-    - The ShinyApp should open

 2. Complete the fields, following the prompts in the application:
     - Select your name from the author drop-down